janjasplan/devops24/examinations/05/README.md

 **Answer**

 To restart the Nginx service without going into the webserver we add a task in the playbook script.
+With the `ansible.builti.service` module i set `state:` to `restarted`.

 # QUESTION C